Note: The course descriptions here are abbreviated. Please check the Academic Catalog for full descriptions.

 This course traces the history of how gender and sex are identified and studied in scientific and medical fields and how cultural conception of gender and sex can influence the interpretation of scientific phenomena.
 Readings draw from the primary scientific literature, the history and philosophy of science, and cultural anthropological analyses of science and medicine.

-Women's and Gender Studies internships allow students the opportunity to test classroom concepts in a field setting within the University or with community agencies that provide services to women or LGBTQ people.
-Internships from 1 to 3 credit hours are available for Women's and Gender Studies Majors and Minors who have completed at least three Women's and Gender Studies courses.
+Women's, Gender and Sexuality Studies internships allow students the opportunity to test classroom concepts in a field setting within the University or with community agencies that provide services to women or LGBTQ people.
+Internships from 1 to 3 credit hours are available for Women's, Gender and Sexuality Studies Majors and Minors who have completed at least three WGS courses.
 Internships can be arranged with WGS Coordinator or WGS Advisor.

 WGS-360 Queer Theory

 Queer theory developed in the early 1990s out of the conjunction of feminist theory, sexuality studies, and queer activism.
 This course introduces students to some of the key authors and texts in queer theory, shows students how queer theory may be applied in a variety of academic fields, and examines critiques of queer theory as androcentric, Eurocentric, overly intellectual, and impractical.
 This course aims to foster critical thinking, writing, and discussion.
 We will go beyond merely digesting theorists' work to actively engaging with the material and critiquing both commonly held assumptions and academic theories about gender and sexuality.
 Counts toward the minor in LGBTQ Studies.

 Prerequisite: WSP-210 minimum grade of C or WGS-210 minimum grade of C.